flatwaterfreepress/zooming-locator-map/README.md

-# zooming-locator-map
+# Zooming locator map
-Slowly fly to a location with Mapbox GL JS
+Slowly fly to a location with Mapbox GL JS.
+Based on this tutorial: https://docs.mapbox.com/mapbox-gl-js/example/flyto-options/